 This was the final straw for Angelenos.
-In 1938, after the implication of police in the bombing and years of corruption allegations surrounding City Hall, Los Angeles voters turned on Shaw and gave him the distinction of being the first U.S. mayor to be thrown out of office by recall.
+In 1938, after the implication of police in the bombing and years of corruption allegations surrounding City Hall, Los Angeles voters turned on Shaw and gave him the distinction of being the first and only mayor of Los Angeles to be removed from office by recall (see comment box below).
 Judge Bowron, who, as mentioned earlier, had appointed Clinton to the Grand Jury, was elected as the reform candidate to replace Shaw and clean up city government.
 Historians generally believe that the downfall of Shaw’s administration led to the abandonment of Los Angeles for Las Vegas by the mob.

 Shaw was never charged with any crime.
 Although most historical viewpoints paint Shaw’s administration as one of the most corrupt in Los Angeles history, a few historians argue that Shaw was never as corrupt as alleged.
 At least one historian maintains that Clinton had, in fact, staged the bombing.
 We may never know for sure.
 Shaw was age 61 when ejected from office and he went into retirement.
 He died in 1958 and is buried at Inglewood Park Cemetery.